GoogleChromeLabs/credential-management-sample/README.md

 $ npm install
 ```

+python dependencies and javascript dependencies will be resolved by running `npm install`.

-### Run the code
+### Step 4.
+Run the code
 ```
 $ dev_appserver.py .
 ```

-python dependencies and javascript dependencies will be resolved just by running `npm install`.

-## What is this website about?
+## What is this demo about?
-This website is a demo of an open standard for the web - [Credential Management
+This is a demo of an open standard for the web - [Credential Management
 API](https://w3c.github.io/webappsec-credential-management/).
 The Credential
 Management API allows you to store and retrieve user's credential information
 from and to browsers programatically using JavaScript.
 For example, Google